CommunityToolkit/WindowsCommunityToolkit/docs/controls/xaml-islands/InkCanvas.md

 The WPF version of this control is located in the **Microsoft.Toolkit.Wpf.UI.Controls** namespace.
 The Windows Forms version is coming soon, and it will be located in the **Microsoft.Toolkit.Forms.UI.Controls** namespace.
 You can find additional related types (such as event args classes) in the **Microsoft.Toolkit.Win32.UI.Controls.Interop.WinRT** namespace.

-Internally, these controls wrap the UWP [Windows.UI.Xaml.Controls.InkCanvas](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.InkCanvas) class.
+Internally, this control wraps the UWP [Windows.UI.Xaml.Controls.InkCanvas](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.InkCanvas) control.

 ## Known Limitations

-These controls, like the UWP class, provide no interaction without an associated [InkToolbar](InkToolbar.md) with the interaction mode set.
+This control, like the UWP **Windows.UI.Xaml.Controls.InkCanvas** control, provides no interaction without an associated [InkToolbar](InkToolbar.md) with the interaction mode set.
 You'll also find it may not show ink properly while running on a device that uses the Windows 10 dark theme.

 ## Syntax
 ```xaml